JoyWays/TP_MGSI/CONTRIBUTING.md

-It’s very nice meeting you.
+It’s a pleasure to meet you.